achildrenmile/gluflux/README.md

 # Gluflux
-The idea is to find define a Mainflux configuration which runs in Kubernets and/or Openshift environments.
+The idea is to find define a deployment configuration for mainflux which runs in Kubernets and/or Openshift environments as well as local via docker compose.

 ## Current status
 The docker-compose.yml holds the container information for the mainflux platform.